The Suffolk Walking Festival

 The festival started life as the Heart of Suffolk Walking Festival with just 30 walks in the central part of the county.
 In 2010 it gained support across Suffolk to become the Suffolk Walking Festival.
 In 2012 a long-distance multi-day walk named The Challenge Walk was launched, and in 2018 the Fringe Festival, an opportunity to get close to nature in the very heart of the countryside, was introduced.

-The 2023 festival launched on Saturday 13th May and spanned 2 weeks with over 70 walks.
-Launch day was held in the beautiful Thornham Estate with a discovery tour of the estate’s natural history; a tasty stroll foraging the estate’s woodlands; a step back in time along a 900-year old Drove Road; and a night exploration of hoots, heavens and things that glow!
+The 2024 festival launches on Saturday 11th May and we’re delighted to be hosted once again at the beautiful Thornham Estate with a discovery tour of the estate’s natural history; a tasty stroll foraging the estate’s woodlands; and a step back in time along a 900-year old Drove Road.